 4. Fatty foods

 Foods that have a high amount of fat also cause skin problems.
-Fat is directly related to blood sugar problems.
+Fat is related to blood sugar problems.
 It makes the amount of fat in your blood increase, as well.

 Staying away from fatty foods can definitely help your skin.

 5. Too much coffee may be bad for the face

 You shouldn’t have more than two cups of coffee per day.
 Caffeine increases adrenaline production.
 In excess, this can start to cause symptoms of stress.
 This is bad for both your health and your skin.

-However, you should keep in mind that these recommendations don’t mean that you need to completely avoid these foods.
+Keep in mind that these recommendations don’t mean that you need to completely avoid these foods.

 It’s better if you eat them in moderation, replacing them with healthier foods.
 Some better options include fruits, vegetables, whole grains, natural fruit juices, etc.